Skip to content

 print(f" Firmware: {device.firmware}")

-# 3. List channels and data points
+# 3. List channels and data points (channels is keyed by channel address)

-for channel_no, channel in device.channels.items():
+for channel_address, channel in device.channels.items():

-print(f"\n Channel {channel_no}:")
+print(f"\n Channel {channel.no} ({channel_address}):")

-for param, dp in channel.data_points.items():
+for dp in channel.generic_data_points:

-print(f" {param}: {dp.value}")
+print(f" {dp.parameter}: {dp.value}")

 # 4. Subscribe to updates